Journey through Central Europe

 Poland Extension

 For those extending your journey, we will drive from Prague to Krakow, Poland a city whose beauty and influence will astonish you.
 The city dates back to the seventh century and was the official capital of Poland until 1596.
 In the year 2000, the European Union named Krakow the European Capital of Culture and in 2013, Krakow was officially named a UNESCO City of Literature.
-We will stop for lunch on the way.
+We will stop for lunch on the way and have dinner at our hotel in Krakow.

 Sunday, October 27

 This morning our local guide will introduce us to the fascinating history of Krakow on our walking tour of historic Old Town and Wawel Castle UNESCO World Heritage sites.
 The churches and houses on these cobbled streets and squares are a mix of medieval, Renaissance, and Baroque architecture all spared from destruction in World War II.
-We’ll experience the Wawel Dragon statue, a fire-breathing dragon and one of the most important symbols of the city, as well as the Wawel Chakra, a mysterious energy center that local people believe helps with creative thinking and positive creative energy.
-We’ll also walk through Wawel Castle, dating back to 970 CE.
+Our visit will include a walk through Wawel Castle, dating back to 970 CE.

 Then we’ll explore the Collegium Maius (University Museum), Jagiellonian University's oldest building dating back to the 1300s.
 Jagiellonian University, one of the oldest and most historically prestigious universities in the world, including its Botanical Garden, has played an important role in science, education, and culture.
 Nicolas Copernicus and his brother were students at this university.
 The future Pope John Paul II was a student and later a teacher here.